HDR Candidature Management

 - whilst they remain on 'At Risk' status.

-HDR candidates who have been determined by more than one consecutive Annual or Interim Progress Report process, Confirmation of Candidature panel, or by the Executive Dean or nominee, to be “At Risk” or not making satisfactory progress will be invited to Show Cause as to why their candidature should not be terminated.
-The Executive Dean or nominee may become aware of unsatisfactory progress on the part of a HDR candidate via means other than the Progress Report process, including direct approach by a member of the supervisory team.
-Under such circumstances the Executive Dean or nominee may recommend to the DVC(R&I) or nominee that ‘Show Cause’ commence outside the normal reporting processes.
+HDR candidates who have been determined by more than one consecutive Annual or Interim Progress Report process, Confirmation of Candidature panel, or by the Dean or nominee, to be “At Risk” or not making satisfactory progress will be invited to Show Cause as to why their candidature should not be terminated.
+The Dean or nominee may become aware of unsatisfactory progress on the part of a HDR candidate via means other than the Progress Report process, including direct approach by a member of the supervisory team.
+Under such circumstances the Dean or nominee may recommend to the DVC(R&I) or nominee that ‘Show Cause’ commence outside the normal reporting processes.
 If such a recommendation is made, the DVC(R&I) or nominee will recommend to Research Committee the establishment of a Show Cause Committee (SCC).
 The circumstances triggering the Show Cause Procedure are detailed in the Higher Degree by Research Candidature Management Procedure.
 The Show Cause Procedure described in the document applies to HDR candidates and, for such candidates, replaces the University’s normal Show Cause procedure.

-In addition to being assessed as making “Unsatisfactory Progress”, a candidate may be invited to Show Cause if they fail to maintain adequate and regular contact with their supervisors, the Faculty, or Research Services, or fail to submit written reports on academic progress as and when requested by the principal supervisor, Executive Dean or nominee, or the Academic Board.
+In addition to being assessed as making “Unsatisfactory Progress”, a candidate may be invited to Show Cause if they fail to maintain adequate and regular contact with their supervisors, the School, or Research Services, or fail to submit written reports on academic progress as and when requested by the principal supervisor, Dean or nominee, or the Academic Board.
 Under Regulation 5.1 these are conditions of continued candidature.

 The SCC provides a recommendation to the Academic Board via the University’s Research Committee.
 If the Academic Board, after considering all the evidence before it, believes the candidate is not making satisfactory progress or is not complying with regulations, it may: